rhsajib/extracting-data-from-NYC-department-of-finance-pdf/README.md

 Autoutomate this process to extract the data from each link and populate spreadsheet with those 7 fields.

 #### Tools used
-Python libraries: Requests, BeautifulSoup, Fitz, Panadas
+Python libraries:
+- Requests
+- BeautifulSoup
+- Fitz
+- Panadas